6 Dimensions of Data Quality, Examples, and Measurement

 Referential-Integrity-in-Data-Integrity-Dimension-iCEDQ

-The reference for parent must always exist in a child dataset.
-The order has a customer number as a foreign key, then customer number must also exist in the customer table.
-The master dataset could be in the same database or a different system.
+The reference for a parent record must always exist in a child dataset.
+For example, an order might have a customer number as a foreign key, which means that the customer number must also exist in the customer table.
+The master dataset could reside within the same database or in a different system.

 • b.
 Cardinality Integrity